nrn/universal-reduce/readme.md

 ### universalReduce(anything, fn[, initial])

-Works the same as Array.prototype.reduce, except that it can be used on anything.
+Similar to Array.prototype.reduce, except that it can be used on anything.

 `fn(accumulator, value, key) -> accumulator`. fn is called for each item in anything, receiving the previous result of calling fn, the value of the item, and a reasonable key value.
-The first call is seeded with initial if provided, otherwise we skip the first call, and seed the second call with the 'value' that would have been passed to the first call.
+The first call is seeded with initial if provided.

 For non-Map iterables 'key' is the string representation of the integer index based on the order it has been iterated to.
 This gives the most consistent